mazamin7/WASAbi/README.md

 > https://github.com/jinnsjj/ARD-simulator

 ## Input data
 `assets/*.txt` records the structure of room on x-y plane.
-Note that this simulator only support 2.5D room model now, that is, z should always be 0 and depth of all partition should be equal.
+Note that this simulator only supports 2.5D room geometries: z should always be 0 and depth of all partition should be equal.

 Input example: